datacarpentry/stata-economics/_episodes/02-data-quality.md

 teaching: 0
 exercises: 0
 questions:
-- "How do I read and write tabular data?"
+- "How do I read tabular data?"
 - "How does Stata handle missing values?"
 objectives:
-- "Import and export spreadsheet data."
+- "Import spreadsheet data."
 - "Convert strings to numerical variables."
 - "Deal with missing values."
 keypoints: